dagster-io/dagster/RELEASING.md

 9. Post release notes in Dagster Slack in #general, and copy the same release notes to the [Github releases page](https://github.com/dagster-io/dagster/releases).

+10. Publish a new version of the docs by following the instructions at `/docs/README.md`

 ### PyPI credentials